-You need to add all the qualifications you have done - including A-levels that you will complete next year.
+You need to add all of the qualifications you have done - including A-levels that you will complete next year.
 You need to fill in the month and year of the examination and the examination board (Awarding organisation).
-For examinations that you have not yet sat, you must enter the date that you will sit them (i.e. June 2025) and then fill in the grade as pending.
-The Sixth Form Team will enter your pending grades.
+For examinations that you have not yet completed, you must enter the date that you will sit them (i.e June 2026) and then fill in the grade as pending.
+The Sixth Form Team will enter your pending grades only - you must add in the qualifications.